fsphys/thesisvorlage-latex/README.md

 ## Contribute to the template

+The repository consists of only one branch (master).
 The preferred way is to fork the repository and send a pull request.
 You can send your contributions via e-mail to latexvorlage@fachschaft.physik.kit.edu .